cdeil/astropy/docs/vo/samp/index.rst

 `astropy.vo.samp` is an IVOA SAMP (Simple Application Messaging Protocol) messaging system implementation in Python.
 It provides classes to easily:

-1. instantiate one or multiple Hubs;
+1. instantiate one or multiple hubs;
-2. interface an application or script to a running Hub;
+2. interface an application or script to a running hub;
 3. create and manage a SAMP client.

 `astropy.vo.samp` provides also a stand-alone program ``samp_hub`` capable to